 - Indicate if you charge tax on shipping.
 Charging tax on shipping might be legally required for some tax authorities.
 You can add tax on shipping through the

 Review each section closely to determine if the requirements apply to your country or product.
-If you don't follow requirements that apply to you, we'll disapprove your product and let you know in the Diagnostics page of your Merchant Center account.
+If you don't follow requirements that apply to you, we'll disapprove your product and let you know in Diagnostics in your Merchant Center account.

 - Don’t use the

 - Submit the tax rate charged to an individual.
-Shopping ads do not specifically support business-to-business (B2B) purchases, and taxes must be accurate for individual users.
+Taxes must be accurate for individual users since we don’t specifically support business-to-business (B2B) purchases at this time.
 If you have special conditions for commercial buyers, you can add these to your website, but don’t submit these rates in your product data.